Medical Image Segmentation Using Deep Learning: A Survey: Supervised learning

 One of the challenges in medical image segmentation is a large range of scales among objects.
 For example, a tumor in the middle or late stage could be much larger than that in the early stage.
 The size of perceptive field roughly determines how much context information we can use.
 The general convolution or pooling only employs a single kernel, for instance, a $3\times3$ kernel for convolution and a $2\times2$ kernel for pooling.

 \emph{Pyramid Pooling:} The parallel operation of multi-scale pooling can effectively improve context information of networks, and thus extract richer semantic information.
-He et al. [55] first proposed spatial pyramid pooling (SPP) to achieve multi-scale feature extraction.
+He et al. ~\cite{he2015spatial} first proposed spatial pyramid pooling (SPP) to achieve multi-scale feature extraction.
 The SPP divides an image from the fine space to the coarse space, then gathers local features and extracts multi-scale features.
-Inspired by the SPP, a multi-scale information extraction block is designed and named residual multi-kernel pooling (RMP) [28] that uses four pooling kernels with different sizes to encode global context information.
+Inspired by the SPP, a multi-scale information extraction block is designed and named residual multi-kernel pooling (RMP) ~\cite{gu2019net} that uses four pooling kernels with different sizes to encode global context information.
 However, the up-sampling operation in RMP cannot restore the loss of detail information due to pooling that usually enlarges the receptive field but reduces the image resolution.

 \emph{Atrous Spatial Pyramid Pooling:} In order to reduce the loss of detail information caused by pooling operation, researchers proposed atrous convolution instead of the polling operation.
 Compared with the vanilla convolution, the atrous convolution can effectively enlarge the receptive field without increasing the number of parameters.
-Combining advantages of the atrous convolution and the SPP block, Chen et al. [56] proposed the atrous spatial pyramid pooling module (ASPP) to improve image segmentation results.
+Combining advantages of the atrous convolution and the SPP block, Chen et al. ~\cite{chen2017deeplab} proposed the atrous spatial pyramid pooling module (ASPP) to improve image segmentation results.
 The ASPP shows strong recognition capability on same objects with different scales.
-Similarly, Lopez et al. [57] applied the superposition of multi-scale atrous convolutions to brain tumor segmentation, which achieves a clear accuracy improvement.
+Similarly, Similarly, Lopez et al ~\cite{lopez2017dilated} and Lei et al ~\cite{9354863} applied superposition of multi-scale atrous convolutions to brain tumor segmentation and liver tumor segmentation, respectively, which achieves a clear accuracy improvement.